Set Sending Domain

 How to Set Your Sending Domain

-You can configure your sending domain either during the initial sign-up process or later through your account settings.
+You can set your sending domain during sign-up or later in Settings.
+Choose the tab that matches your current situation.

 Enter your domain

-When prompted during sign-up, enter your domain (without the https:// prefix).
+When prompted, enter your domain (without the https:// prefix).

 Configure your domain